Artwork by Matt Priso - Instagram @ sik_abyss

 The blood and wine dripped from his hand.
 He went into shock, and then the pain hit.

-From his Valley Ridge residence on an autumn day, Carl Wesley Phillips had a dilemma.
+From his Valley Ridge residence on an autumn day, Carl Jamison Phillips had a dilemma.
 Becky was long gone.
 Have another drink why don’t you were his last words to her.

 Becky, believe nothing of what you hear and only half of what you see.
 We are born with two eyes that see things differently, yet converge into one seamless imaginary tale.
 And now, I can see that on my death bed, I will help clench her fists.